rghoshal18/Orbits.jl/Readme.md

 #### On Windows

-Install using .exe windows installation file from [here](https://julialang.org/downloads/).
+Install julia using windows executable file from [here](https://julialang.org/downloads/).

 ### Installing